Coaching Certification FAQ's

 Q: What training do I require as a coach for youngsters from U7 (Mini-Tyke) to U13 (Pee Wee)?

-A: Coaches and Assistant Coaches from the U7-U9 need to complete the Community Initiation Online Course on the Locker, U11 - U13 division, must be TRAINED, before the current season, Community Development (CMD) – Level 1 Coaches.
+A: Coaches and Assistant Coaches from the U7-U9 need to complete the Community Initiation Online Course on the Locker, U11 - U13 division, must be TRAINED, during the current season, Community Development (CMD) – Level 1 Coaches.
 This means that they’ve attended the CMD course.

 Q: What training do I require as a coach for U15 (Bantam) to Senior levels?